 Once the price of your chosen holiday has been confirmed at the time of booking, then subject to the correction of errors, we will only increase or decrease the price if transportation costs or dues, taxes or fees payable for services such as landing taxes or embarkation or disembarkation fees at ports or airports increase or decrease or our costs increase or decrease as a result of any adverse or favourable changes in the exchange rates which have been used to calculate the cost of your holiday.
 Price increases or decreases after booking will be passed on by way of a surcharge or refund and we will impose any such variations within 30 days of the sail date of your cruise holiday.
 A surcharge or refund (as applicable) will be payable, subject to the conditions set out in this section.

 Even in the above cases, only if the amount of the increase in our costs exceeds 2% of the total cost of your holiday (excluding any amendment charges), will we levy a surcharge.
-If any surcharge is greater than 10% of the cost of your holiday (excluding any amendment charges), you will be entitled to choose one of the options (a), (b) or (c) as set out in section 5.5 below.
+If any surcharge is greater than 8% of the cost of your holiday (excluding any amendment charges) and we advise you in writing no later than 20 days prior to the start of your holiday, you will be entitled to choose one of options (a), (b) and (c) as set out in section 5.5

-You have 14 days from the issue date printed on the surcharge invoice to tell us if you want to choose option (b) or (c) as set out in section 5.5 below.
+You have 14 days from the issue date printed on the surcharge invoice to tell us if you want to choose option (b) or (c) as set out in section 5.5 below failing which we shall deem you to have accepted the change and will invoice you accordingly for such additional costs and indicate the time period to make such additional payment.
 If you do not tell us that you wish to choose either of these options within this period of time, we are entitled to assume that you do not wish to do so and will pay the surcharge.
 Any surcharge must be paid with the balance of the cost of the holiday or within 14 days of the issue date printed on the surcharge invoice, whichever is the later.
-We promise not to levy a surcharge within 30 days of the start of your holiday.
+We promise not to levy a surcharge within 20 days of the start of your holiday.
 Please note that travel arrangements are not always purchased in local currency and some apparent changes have no impact on the price of your holiday due to contractual and other protection in place.
 A refund will only be payable if the decrease in our costs exceeds 2% as set out above.
 Where a refund is due, we will pay you the full amount of the decrease in our costs.

 We reserve the right to correct errors in both advertised and confirmed prices.
 We will do so as soon as we become aware of the error.
 Please note: changes and errors occasionally occur.
 You must check the price of your chosen holiday at the time of booking.